 Pigeons mate for life, and both parents care for their young.
 They flock in large numbers in order to protect themselves from predators.
 Pigeons naturally stabilize their own populations in accordance with the food supply and other factors.
-They can fly up to 50 miles per hour and can travel up to 600 miles in one day.(2) Their hearing and vision are both excellent.
+They can fly up to 50 miles per hour and can travel up to 500 miles in one day.1 Their hearing and vision are both excellent.

 The Disease Myth

-Histoplasmosis, cryptococcosis, and psittacosis are diseases that can be transmitted to humans from contact with bird feces, but even the New York City Department of Health and Mental Hygiene says that the risk is “small”; people who have compromised immune systems have the greatest risk.(6) Psittacosis is usually associated with parrots in captivity.(7)
+Histoplasmosis, cryptococcosis, and psittacosis are diseases that can be transmitted to humans from contact with bird feces, but the risk is considered to be small, with people who have compromised immune systems at the greatest risk.5 Psittacosis is usually associated with parrots in captivity.6

 Poison Does Not ‘Control’ Pigeons

-Poisoning pigeons is not a humane method of population control, and research has shown that killing birds disrupts the breeding cycles and actually may increase a flock by up to 15 percent.(8) A study published in the journal Veterinary Microbiology cautioned that killing pigeons “by shooting or poisoning is both unethical and ineffective as the place of the killed birds in the population is quickly filled by new juveniles or immigrating birds from neighbouring areas.”(9) Any successful method of bird control must concentrate on prevention and making the location inhospitable to birds.
+A study published in the journal Veterinary Microbiology cautioned that killing pigeons “by shooting or poisoning is both unethical and ineffective as the place of the killed birds in the population is quickly filled by new juveniles or immigrating birds from neighbouring areas.”8 Any successful method of bird control must concentrate on prevention and making the location inhospitable to birds.

 What You Can Do